gicheonkang/gicheonkang.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 I am a 2nd year master student in Cognitive Science Program at [Seoul National University][1], advised by [Prof. Byoung-Tak Zhang][2].
 My research interests mainly span in computer vision, natural language processing, and machine learning.
 I'm particularly interested in the interplay between vision and language as <q>I firmly believe that the vision and language have complementary strengths</q>.
 The long-term goal of my research is building AI agents that can see everyday scenes and fluently communicate with people.
-Prior to joining graduate school, I received my Bachelor's degree in software and computer science from [Ajou University][3].
+Prior to joining graduate school, I received my Bachelor's degree in software and computer science from [Ajou University][3]. <br>
 ![ajou](/images/ajou.png){: width="100" height="100"} &nbsp; ![snu](/images/snu.png){: width="75" height="75"} &nbsp;&nbsp; ![skt](/images/skt.png){: width="120" height="80"}
 <br>